 Owning a business can be incredibly challenging and at times difficult.
 However, one way to make owning a business easier is to have a healthy business credit profile.
 Just like personal FICO scores, business credit scores can open the doors to many new opportunities and options.
 And even for those who do stay on top of their business credit, there are some important aspects that are often overlooked or misinterpreted.

-Every business owner should know these helpful facts:
+Every business owner should know these 5 helpful business credit facts:

 Business credit is used for more than loans